Non-cuspidal Bianchi modular forms and Katz $p$-adic $L$-functions: Lg -adic Lg -function of non-cuspidal base change Bianchi modular forms

-Since there are infinitely many characters $\psi$ as above and both sides of the equation are bounded functions.
-Then the result follows because a non-zero bounded analytic function on an open ball has at most finitely many zeros. \end{proof}
+for infinitely many characters $\psi_{p-\mathrm{fin}}$.
+Since both sides of the equation are bounded functions, the result follows because a non-zero bounded analytic function on an open ball has at most finitely many zeros. \end{proof}